greypaschall/autoServerProject/README.md

         * The player does not see this.
 The server IP they use to join will remain the same for as long as the mc_proxy EC2 instance is running.

-The script inspects the Minecraft handshake packet to determine what the client is doing. - Ingame they will see a motd saying "Starting up please wait ~2 minutes"

 -The launch template bootstraps the instance:
   - restoring world data from an S3 bucket